fleschutz/PowerShell/Docs/cd-ssh.md

-## cd-ssh.ps1 - Change the working directory to the user's SSH folder
+## cd-ssh.ps1 - Sets the working directory to the user's SSH folder

-cd-ssh.ps1
+This script changes the working directory to the user's SSH folder.

 ## Parameters
 ```powershell